flyonspeed/TronView/README.md

 # TronView
-Project for connecting efis/flight data to a 2nd screen or HUD.
+Project for connecting efis or any external sensor data to a Screen, HUD, or AR glasses.
+This was created for the aviation community but can be used for any application where you want to display data in a custom GUI (and interact with it).

 ![cockpit1](docs/efis_cockpit1.jpeg?raw=true)
 ## Active development!
 (Oct 2024!)
 If you want to help with development or testing please join our [Join Discord](https://discord.gg/pdnxWa32aW) sever.